beliu/RoboND_P1_Search_and_Map/writeup_template.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/916/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
 ### Notebook Analysis
-#### 1. I will cover how I filled in the functions that are present in the Notebook
+#### 1. I will cover how I filled in the key functions that are present in the Notebook
 **Color Threshold**

 Within `color_thresh()`, I added an extra parameter called `detect_mode` in line 3 of that cell.
 I use this parameter to choose whether I am interested in detecting obstacles, navigable terrain, or rocks.
 For example, if I wanted to detect obstacles, I would set `detect_mode = 'obstacle'`.